shreyansh26/An-Empirical-Model-of-Large-Batch-Training/README.md

 python mnist_train.py --noise-scale --batch-size 128 --epochs 1 --lr 0.01
 ```

-This gives an average noise scale value of 876 which is close to the vale in the paper as well (900).
+This gives an average noise scale value of $\approx$ 870 which is close to the value in the paper as well (900).
 Since MNIST's simple noise scale is an overestimate of the critical noise scale. $\mathcal{B}_{critical}$ (mentioned in the paper), we set the batch size to 512.

 For model training,